PUGX/PUGXBusFormBundle/Resources/doc/index.md

 ## 3. Usage

-In your forms that are abound to a Command, extends bundle's form instead of Symfony one.
+In your forms that are bound to a Command, extends bundle's form instead of Symfony one.

 Example: